 Leadership

 Solo leaders make fast decisions.
 They also miss what the team sees.
-Here is what happens when one person tries to carry everything.
+Dr Meredith Belbin wrote it in 1993.
+Thirty years later, most organisations still act as if one person should carry it all.

 Date